Japan Advanced Semiconductor Manufacturing: Operations

 At the Phase 1 factory, from December 2024, JASM produces semiconductors on 12-inch wafers at a monthly capacity of 55,000 units using 12/16 nm FinFET and 22/28 nm process technologies.
 The main products are ASICs for image sensors and automotive applications.

-In February 2024 TSMC announced that due to increasing demand of foundry-customers, the existing fab-complex of JASM (with Phase 1 leading up to production), will be expanded with a second manufacturing-location at site (Phase 2), this new facility is scheduled to come online by end of 2027 with start of construction projected for end of 2024 – This increases the overall investment in the Kumamoto Prefecture with participation from the Japanese administration to over $20B USD.
-It was also announced, that car-manufacturer Toyota will actively participate with a stake in the joint-venture.
+In February 2024, TSMC announced that due to increasing demand from foundry customers, the existing fab-complex of JASM (with Phase 1 leading up to production) will be expanded with a second manufacturing location at site (Phase 2).
+This new facility is scheduled to come online by the end of 2027, with start of construction projected for the end of 2024.
+This increases the overall investment in the Kumamoto Prefecture, with participation from the Japanese administration, to over $20B USD.
+It was also announced that car-manufacturer Toyota will actively participate with a stake in the joint-venture.

-The Phase 2 factory is under construction as of January 2025 next to the Phase 1 facility and is expected to be completed by 2027.
-It will manufacture semiconductors using a 6 nm process.
+The Phase 2 factory was under construction as of January 2025, next to the Phase 1 facility, and is expected to be completed by 2027.
+Initially planned for manufacturing semiconductors using a 6 nm process, 3 nm was incorporated into production plans for 2028 in 2026.

-The complete fab-complex with Phase 1 and Phase 2 active, is scheduled to deliver a capacity of 100k 12-inch wafers/month once fully completed, manufacturing semiconductor-devices and appliances for consumer-, automotive- and industrial-related applications and high-performance appliances on 40, 22/28, 12/16 as well as 6/7 nanometer-processes.
+The complete fab-complex, with Phase 1 and Phase 2 active, is scheduled to deliver a capacity of 100k 12-inch wafers/month once fully completed, manufacturing semiconductor-devices and appliances for consumer, automotive and industrial applications and high-performance appliances on 40, 22/28, 12/16 as well as 6/7 nanometer-processes.